 "My life kind of fell apart when I was laid off from my job after 10 years."

 Transportation is extremely vital to family stabilization.
-Family Promise of Anderson is a support network to our guests even after they have achieved their goal of independence.
-Thanks to one of our community partner's assistance, we were able to meet this family's need when their vehicle became inoperable.
+Family Promise of Anderson is a support network for our guests even after achieving their independence goal.
+Thanks to one of our community partners' assistance, we were able to meet this family's need when their vehicle became inoperable.
 Thank you to Ralph Hayes Toyota of Anderson for donating this wonderful vehicle which secured this family's stability.
 We can't fulfill this mission alone.
 It requires all of us to work together.
+Having reliable transportation is crucial for families to remain stable.
+At Family Promise of Anderson, we provide ongoing support to our guests even after they have achieved their goal of independence.
+Recently, when a family's vehicle broke down, one of our community partners stepped in to help.
+We are grateful to Ralph Hayes Toyota of Anderson for their generous vehicle donation, which ensured this family's stability.
+We recognize that fulfilling our mission requires teamwork and collaboration from all of us.